gso/YUIPort/README.md

 This project meets a need for lightweight standalone cross platform Javascript assert and logging tools.
-Both of these techniques can be used to reduce the necessity to use a debugger and hence saving time in developing applications (e.g., a typical use being to routinely check the validity of arguments passed to functions).
+Both of these techniques can be used to reduce the necessity for a debugger and hence saving time in developing applications (e.g., typically routinely checking the validity of arguments passed to functions).

 The functions themselves have been ported across from Yahoo's [YUI framework](http://yuilibrary.com/)